ionescu/Machine_Learning_2019/04-Unsupervised_Learning/04-Unsupervised_Learning.md

 > E(X) = X(ω₁) * p(ω₁) + X(ω₂) * p(ω₂) + ... + X(ωₙ) * p(ωₙ)

 **Remark**: Consider the following game: a random experiment defined by ```Ω, Event, p```{.haskell} is performed many times.
 We are given a random variable ```X : Ω → ℝ```{.haskell}.
 We attempt, each time, to guess the value of the random variable, and we are rewarded proportionally to the distance between our guess and the actual result.
 Then the optimal strategy consists in always naming the expected value of the variable.
-Note that this **only the case if the reward is proportional** to the distance between guess and result!
+Note that this is **only the case if the reward is proportional** to the distance between guess and result!
 This is typically the case in traditional statistics applications, but **not** in machine learning.

 **Example**: A football player always shoots penalties either to the right of the goalkeeper, or to his left.
 The goalkeeper can minimise the distance to the actual shots by standing still in the middle.
 Nevertheless, it might actually be better to dive randomly left or right, and actually catch a ball from time to time.